Learning Kotlin: Looking at the In Operator & Contains

 println("cat" in "the cat in the hat")

 Naturally, Kotlin lets us add this to our classes too.
-The example from the Koans starts with a class which represents a range of dates.
+The example from the Koans starts with a class that represents a range of dates:

 class DateRange(val start: MyDate, val endInclusive: MyDate)